-In this proposal we laid out an extensive program to study the excitation of nucleon resonances in meson electroproduction using electron beam energies of 6.6 GeV and 8.8 GeV.
-The main focus is on the search for gluonic light-quark baryons in the mass range up to 3 GeV and in the Q^2 range from 0.05 GeV2 to 2.0 GeV2.
-We have estimated the rates for two of the channels we propose to study, $K^+\Lambda$ ($K^+\Sigma^0$) and $p\pi^+\pi^-$, but all other channels detected in CLAS12 will be subjected to analyses as well.
-The expected rates are very high, thanks to the very forward scattered electrons with a minimum Q^2 of 0.05 GeV2 that are detected in the Forward Tagger.
-The data will be subjected to state-of-the-art partial wave analyses that were developed during the past years for baryon resonance analyses.
-Beyond the main focus of this proposal on hybrid baryons, a wealth of data will be collected in many different channels that will put meson electroproduction data on par with real photoproduction in terms of production rates and will allow for a vast extension of the ongoing N^ electroexcitation program with CLAS at lower energies.
-It will complement the already approved program to study nucleon resonance excitations at the highest Q^2 achievable at 11 GeV beam energy, by the experiment E12-11-005.
+In this proposal we have laid out an extensive program to study the excitation of nucleon resonances in meson electroproduction using electron beam energies of 6.6 GeV and 8.8 GeV.
+The main focus is on the search for gluonic light-quark baryons in the mass range up to 3 GeV and in the $Q^2$ range from 0.05 GeV to 2.0 GeV.
+We have estimated the rates for two of the channels we propose to study, $K^+\Lambda$ $(K^+\Sigma^0)$ and $p\pi^+\pi^-$ , but all other channels detected in CLAS12 will be subjected to analysis as well.
+The expected rates are high, thanks to the very forward scattered electrons with a minimum $Q^2$ of 0.05 GeV that are detected in the Forward Tagger.
+The data will be subjected to state-of-the-art partial wave analyses that were developed during the past few years for baryon resonance analyses, and have resulted in about 10 new excited baryon states that are now included in the latest edition of the Review of Particle Properties (PDG2014).
+Beyond the main focus of this proposal on hybrid baryons, a wealth of data will be collected in many different channels that will put meson electroproduction data on par with real photoproduction in terms of production rates and will allow for a vast extension of the ongoing $N^$ electroexcitation program with CLAS at lower energies.
+It will also complement the already approved program in Run Group A to study nucleon resonances at the highest $Q^2$ achievable at 11 GeV beam energy with CLAS12.